Borel graphable equivalence relations: Structural properties of Borel graphability

 One important point is that hyperarithmetic reducibility can be characterized in terms of jump hierarchies.
 In particular, $x \leq_h y$ if and only if there is some well-founded linear order $L$ which is computable from $y$ such that $x \leq_T y^{(L)}$.
 Similarly, if a function $f \colon \Cantor \to \Cantor$ is Borel then there is an oracle $a$ and a well-founded linear order $L$ which is computable from $a$ such that for all $x$, $f(x) \leq_T (a\oplus x)^{(L)}$.

 Second, we need the following computability-theoretic notion of genericity.
 Given a set $S \subseteq 2^{< \N}$, a real $x \in \Cantor$ \term{meets or avoids $S$} if there is some finite initial segment $\sigma$ of $x$ such that either $\sigma$ is in $S$ or no string extending $\sigma$ is in $S$.
-Given reals $x$ and $a$, $x$ is \term{$a$-generic} if $x$ meets or avoids each subset of $2^{<\N}$ which is computably enumerable relative to $a$.
-We will need the following fact about genericity.
+Given reals $x$ and $a$, $x$ is \term{$a$-generic} if $x$ meets or avoids each subset of $2^{<\N}$ which is computably enumerable relative to $a$ (for a more in-depth introduction to genericity, see Section 2.24 of the book~\cite{downey2010algorithmic} of Downey and Hirschfeldt or the survey~\cite{jockusch1980degrees} by Jockusch).